eievui5/vuibui-engine/README.md

 Currently being built on RGBDS 0.5.1

+Requires a POSIX environment with GNU make and Python to build.

 Rangi's Tilemap Studio is used to create binary map files for the menus.
 A custom mapping software is being slowly developed for creating world maps.